 The outcome of the meeting will vary depending on the needs of the child/young person.
 In most circumstances a plan will be agreed to be managed and reviewed under child in need procedures.
 Where a level of risk is identified it may be appropriate for a risk Strategy Meeting to be convened or the child/young person to be considered under the Multi Agency Public Protection Arrangements (MAPPA) if the child is convicted of a criminal offence.

 When a child/young person assessed as having sexually abused others they should be the subject of a Child Protection Conference if he or she is also considered personally to be at risk of continuing Significant Harm.

 Note Schools should follow the statutory guidance: Keeping Children Safe in Education which came into force on 3rd September 2018.

-Delays in completing criminal investigations need not necessarily delay referral for specialist help; there is often a significant delay between completing enquiries and decision and a decision being made about whether to prosecute.
+Support of parents and carers is extremely helpful in promoting engagement and successful outcomes.
+Parents need to be informed about the program to the extent that they are aware that sexually explicit conversations will take place, and that they may be asked to speak to their child about sexual issues.
+They may also be asked to model appropriate and respectful sexual attitudes and language.Delays in completing criminal investigations need not necessarily delay referral for specialist help; there is often a significant delay between completing enquiries and a decision being made about whether to prosecute.
 Few young people are actually prosecuted for this behaviour, therefore the risk in waiting for a decision from CPS is that a decision not to prosecute may be interpreted as there being nothing to worry about.
 A programme of work can be agreed with police and CPS usually with the proviso that the victim and specific incidents are not discussed.